 - You need help with a merger, acquisition, or complete company restructuring.

-By hiring a new CFO, Controller, or Bookkeeper, you’ll be able to better align your finances with your company’s goals.
+By hiring a new financially savvy person in your company, like a CFO, Controller, or Bookkeeper, you’ll be able to better align your finances with your business goals.
 Most importantly, you’ll no longer be solely responsible for your company’s finances.
 This will allow you to focus more on other important aspects of running your business.